MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Dataset Curation Details

 \section{Dataset Curation Details}

-As illustrated in Sec.~\ref{sec:dataset} and Fig.~\ref{qual:dataset} of the main paper, our MATRIX-11K dataset is curated through a step-wise process.
-This section details the prompt design and input/output for the large language model (LLM)~\citep{grattafiori2024llama3herdmodels} and the vision-language model (VLM)~\citep{openai2024gpt4technicalreport} used at each stage, and presents examples of the resulting filtered data.
+As illustrated in Fig.~\ref{qual:dataset} of the main paper, our MATRIX-11K dataset was curated and filtered through a step-wise process.
+We describe the detailed prompt design used when leveraging a large language model (LLM)~\citep{grattafiori2024llama3herdmodels} and Vision-language model (VLM)~\citep{openai2024gpt4technicalreport}, along with the examples of the resulting filtered data.